 Skip to main content

-The output function is a way to expose a function outside the component so that we can trigger this from the parent component.
+The output function allows us to expose a function from the component, which can then be triggered from the parent component using callOutputFn.

 Syntax